Grief Angels by David Owen - ISBN: 9780349003429

 Summary

-15-year-old Owen Marlow is adrift after the sudden death of his father and his mother’s decision to move them to a new town.
-His old friends don’t know how to handle his grief, and he’s given up on making new ones.
-There’s one guy at school who might be different, but Owen is consumed by sadness.
+15-year-old Owen Marlow is experiencing a great, disorienting loss after his father suddenly passed away and his mother moved them to a new town.
+None of his old friends knew how to confront his grief, so he’s given up on trying to make new ones.
+There is one guy at school who might prove to be different if he gives him a chance but lately, Owen has been overwhelmed by his sadness.
+He’s started to have strange, powerful hallucinations of skeletal birds circling above him.
+Owen tells himself t…

 Book Details